lgreski/datasciencectacontent/markdown/rprog-dssValueProposition.md

 It's encouraging to know that the instruction provided in *R Programming* provides a good foundation for tackling the challenges of the capstone course.
 If you've been developing your hacker skills since *R Programming*, you're ready to take on the challenges of natural language processing.

-For those who persevere and finish the capstone project, there is a well deserved sense of accomplishment at solving a very challenging natural language processing problem.
+Completing the Capstone is not easy.
+In fact, of the over 4 million people who have taken at least one JHU data science specialization course on Coursera since 2014, only [6,235 people had completed the capstone as of August 2017](http://bit.ly/2xLCtvX).
+For those who persevere and complete the capstone project, there is a well deserved sense of accomplishment at solving a very challenging natural language processing problem.
 Having finished the Specialization, students are well equipped to tackle real life data science problems.

 ## JHU Data Science Team Ask Me Anything Session